Customer Comes First

 At Local Kitchens, we’re helping local restaurants expand to new cities thanks to our network of micro food halls and we’re elevating fast food selection for families in suburban communities.
 We’re starting from a world-class guest experience and working backwards from there.
 Since building in the physical world is traditionally slow – and guests’ expectations are constantly increasing – speed is our most controllable advantage in leading the market.
 Therefore, we have a bias for action – we beg for forgiveness instead of asking permission!
 We often put in long hours in pursuit of improving the guest experience, because that's our biggest differentiator.

 In just one year, we’ve built web ordering, an in-store kiosk, a mobile app, a Kitchen Display System, and a fleet of third-party integrations and software amounting to our KitchenOS.
 We’ve done all this with a small team of four, deploying to production many times per day.
 In order to move fast, we believe in empowering engineers with decision-making autonomy in their domain.
 It’s an exciting time to join the team.
-We closed a $25M Series A in 2021, ramped to $10 million in sales within one year, and are planning to build 2,000 stores by 2030.
+We closed a $25M Series A in 2021, ramped to $25 million in sales within two years, and are planning to build 2,000 stores by 2030.

 We go where the work is!